LinuxMadeEZ/PyTorch-Ubuntu-GFX803/README.md

 ## AMDGPU and ROCm Packges

-AMDGPU and other necessary packages:
+AMDGPU and other necessary packages(You may need to run "sudo apt update" first):
 ```
 sudo apt install amdgpu-dkms google-perftools python3-virtualenv python3-pip python3.10-venv git
 ```